 Best ways to practice the Sit command

-Learning Sit command in-home environment is easy but maintaining the good quality sitting is another.
+Learning Sit command in-home environment is easy but maintaining good quality sitting is another.
 The best way your dog adjust to your newly learned Sit command is while doing your dog’s daily routine tasks.

 So, where can you practice your Sit command?